The Best Selling Performance Ski Touring Boot, Fine Tuned For A Better Fit

 Shell: Grilamid LFT / Grilamid / Pebax

 The Stiffer and more powerful version of Scarpa's Flagship Ski Touring boot, the Maestrale RS is still one of our best sellers as they offer a superb fit for lower volume feet and great skiing and touring functionality.

-With the same Grilamid shell construction as the previous version the new Gea RS gives the same superb power transmission and control as the previous version.
+With the same Grilamid shell and cuff construction as the previous version the 2022 Maestrale RS gives the same superb power transmission and control as the previous version.

-Similar in weight to its predecessor and with the same range of motion in walk mode, the Gea RS still skis and tours very well.
+Similar in weight to its predecessor and with the same range of motion in walk mode, the Maestrale RS still skis and tours very well.

-They still feature the genuine Dynafit Quick Step fittings and have a heel lug which is compatible with Marker Kingpin and Fritschi Tecton 12 bindings.
+They still feature the genuine Dynafit fittings and have a heel lug which is compatible with Marker Kingpin and Fritschi Tecton 12 bindings.

-In summary the new Scarpa Gea RS is a fit update to these now classic touring boots with notable improvements to the instant comfort but without a departure from the functionality that have made this family of boots the most popular touring boots out there.
+In summary the new Scarpa Maestrale RS is still the same, hugel popular touring boot.
 Ideal for powerful skiers who ski hard and use bigger skis.